n7ekb/cps-import-builder/README.md

 If you have radios from different manufacturers this tool may allow you to synchronize the Talk Groups, Channels, and in some cases the Zones across each of your radios without manual editing.
-You maintain one set of definition files, and can target the following supported CPS software packages:
+You maintain one set of text-based definition files, and can target the following supported CPS software packages:

 * Anytone AT-D868UV CPS Version 1.35
 * Anytone AT-D578UV CPS Version 1.11